statisticsnorway/dapla-user-access-admin/README.md

 Functionality includes:
 * Creating and editing users
 * Creating, editing and listing roles
-* Check different access rights for any given user with any given role
+* Check different access rights on datasets for any given user with any given role

 The project makes limited use of the [Component library for SSB](https://github.com/statisticsnorway/ssb-component-library) and is built the same way as our [react-reference-app](https://github.com/statisticsnorway/fe-react-reference-app)